 Three main rock groups have been described in the Rosenthal Islands area (Hooper 1962).
 Rock outcrops on Anvers Island opposite Gerlache Island are composed of the Cape Monaco Granite, while the islands in the Rosenthal group comprise Upper Jurassic Volcanics.
 The Cape Monaco Granite occupies a narrow, possibly intermittent, belt ~8 km wide and ~60 km long extending along the western margin of Anvers Island from the Joubin Islands, which Hooper (1962: 50) suggested may have developed along a fault running parallel to the NW Anvers Island coastline.
-Within the Area south of the Rosenthal Islands are composed of unaltered tonalite of the Andean Intrusive Suite.
+Within the Area south of the Rosenthal Islands embayment, outcrops on peninsulas and nearby islands are composed of unaltered tonalite of the Andean Intrusive Suite.
 The geomorphology and soil characteristics of the Rosenthal Islands have yet to be described.